Pony ride: Training and equipment

 Ponies used for pony rides need to be quiet, well-trained, and desensitized to children, noise, and crowds.
 At fairs in particular, ponies are exposed to loud noises and traffic.

 Ponies are usually given western saddles for children's rides because they are less likely to slip and children can hang onto the saddle horn.
 Straps or loops should not be added to the saddle because children's hands can be caught in them.
 Saddles need to be properly fitted to the pony for its welfare and comfort.
 Stirrups, when used, should be wider than for regular riding to help prevent children's feet from getting caught, particularly because many children who take pony rides are wearing sneakers instead of boots.
-Tapaderos over the stirrups can help prevent a foot from going all the say through the stirrup and getting trapped, but only if properly designed so a child's foot doesn't get wedged between the tapadero and the front of the stirrup.
+Tapaderos over the stirrups can help prevent a foot from going all the way through the stirrup and getting trapped, but only if properly designed so a child's foot doesn't get wedged between the tapadero and the front of the stirrup.

 To protect the pony's mouth, and because ponies are led rather than having the child control the pony directly, a halter or caveson is used, rather than a bit and bridle.
 Side reins are not advised for pony rides.
 On hand-led rides, leading with a dog obedience chain added around the nose as a lead shank for safety and extra control is recommended.

 Pony wheel rides are also sometimes called "carousel" rides.
 Pony wheels are often custom-manufactured.
 The largest pony wheels can accommodate up to 11 or 12 ponies, but most accommodate four to six.

 Hand-led rides can be held in an area about 40 × 80 ft, which is large enough to move around, but confines the pony in case of problems.
 For hand-led rides, a mounting block or ramp can be used to help children get on and off the pony.